-Pros and Cons of the Gap Year
+Pros and Cons of Taking a Gap Year

 A gap year is a year students take before post-high school education (whether college or trade school), to volunteer, gain work experience, travel the world, or just gain real-world experience life experience outside of a classroom.
 The idea of this year is to explore life after spending 13 years of primary school to point students in the right direction.

 There is debatably no better feeling than knowing yourself before committing years of your life to a degree, job, or overall goal.
 As a high school student, you may have not yet had the opportunity to really form your own identity apart from your school and parents.
-A gap year can provide the opportunity for further self-discovery through volunteering, working in different industries, pursuing a hobby, or traveling the world.
+Taking a gap year can provide the opportunity for further self-discovery through volunteering, working in different industries, pursuing a hobby, or traveling the world.
 Each of these experiences can unlock new parts of your mind to help identify what it is you’re drawn to and help set you on the path to pursuing an education that aligns with that.